JakubZojdzik/jakubzojdzik.github.io/content/_index.md

 title: 'Welcome!'
 ---

-I am a graduate of the Academic High School affiliated with Wrocław University of Science and Technology.
+I am a bachelor's student at the University of Wrocław, studying mathematics and computer science.
 I enjoy math, coding, AI, and playing CTFs.
-Currently, I am working on e-commerce web app.
+I am currently working at Taxxo as an AI Developer.